ONSdigital/software-engineer-community/standards/github.md

 The Head of Software Engineering Practice assumes responsibility for the policies on using GitHub at ONS.

 Ultimately the Head of Software Engineering Practice has the final say on how teams with Digital Services & Technology (DST) at ONS utilise GitHub but will take advice from the **Technical Advisory Group or Technical Lead**s _Community of practice_.
-The caveat is Digital Publishing as they don't fall under the DST umbrella and therefore could not be mandated to work in a particular way As such DP will have input into and will aim to comply to these standards but they cannot be mandated by DST?

 ### Operational Responsibility